-- [18] Canada requests an order requiring that the complainants, the First Nations Child and Family Caring Society of Canada and the Assembly of First Nations, the respondent Attorney General of Canada, and the interested parties including the Chiefs of Ontario and Nishnawbe Aski Nation, seek to co-develop objective criteria, within sixty (60) days of the order, to be used to identify requests, for example those requests for products, "urgent" Jordan's Principle services and supports directly linked to the needs of a First Nations child who requires urgent medical assistance or is at risk of reasonably foreseeable irremediable harm. - [19] Canada further requests extension to the Tribunal ordered deadlines to deal with urgent cases, clarification of the Back-to-basics approach, the possibility to refer Jordan's Principle requestors to First Nations to an existing and applicable Jordan's Principle group request approved and that is being administered by a First Nation or First Nation community organization pursuant to a contribution agreement with Canada; or to an applicable First Nation or First Nation community organization engaged in the administration of Jordan's Principle pursuant to a contribution agreement with Canada.
-Furthermore, Canada proposes a safeguard where a request is deemed urgent in accordance with the objective criteria identified by the parties, Canada will first take into account whether or not referring the requestor will enable faster access to the requested product, service or support. - [20] Canada also seeks an order that where Canada enters into a contribution agreement with any First Nation or First Nation community organization to administer Jordan's Principle, whether through a group request or otherwise, that First Nation or First Nation community organization is not bound by the procedural terms of any of the Tribunal's Jordan's Principle orders that are directed at Canada. - [21] The Tribunal in 2024 CHRT 95 granted limited interested party status to the BC First Nation Leadership Council (FNLC). - [22] The Cross-examinations of some affiants (witnesses) took place in April 2-3, 2024 and the Tribunal heard the motion and cross-motion (the motions) on September 10-12, 2024.
+[17] On March 15, 2024, Canada brought a cross-motion in support of reconciliation with a specific view to reducing the existing backlog in Jordan's Principle requests received by Indigenous Services Canada (ISC), while also ensuring that urgent requests can be properly identified and prioritized by applying objective criteria.
+It also supports ensuring the wellbeing of First Nations children by allowing Canada to refer requestors to applicable community-based supports that are better suited to determining First Nations children's needs.
+[18] Canada requests an order requiring that the complainants, the First Nations Child and Family Caring Society of Canada and the Assembly of First Nations, the respondent Attorney General of Canada, and the interested parties including the Chiefs of Ontario and Nishnawbe Aski Nation, seek to co-develop objective criteria, within sixty (60) days of the order, to be used to identify requests, for example those requests for products, "urgent" Jordan's Principle services and supports directly linked to the needs of a First Nations child who requires urgent medical assistance or is at risk of reasonably foreseeable irremediable harm.

+[19] Canada further requests an extension to the Tribunal-ordered deadlines to deal with urgent cases, clarification of the Back-to-basics approach, and the possibility of referring Jordan's Principle requestors to First Nations to an existing and applicable Jordan's Principle group request approved and that is being administered by a First Nation or First Nation community organization pursuant to a contribution agreement with Canada; or to an applicable First Nation or First Nation community organization or First Nation community organization engaged in the administration of Jordan's Principle pursuant to a contribution agreement with Canada.
+Furthermore, Canada proposes a safeguard where a request is deemed urgent in accordance with the objective criteria identified by the parties, Canada will first take into account whether or not referring the requestor will enable faster access to the requested product, service or support.

+[20] Canada also seeks an order that where Canada enters into a contribution agreement with any First Nation or First Nation community organization to administer Jordan's Principle, whether through a group request or otherwise, that First Nation or First Nation community organization is not bound by the procedural terms of any of the Tribunal's Jordan's Principle orders that are directed at Canada.

+[21] The Tribunal in 2024 CHRT 95 granted limited interested party status to the BC First Nation Leadership Council (FNLC).

+[22] The Cross-examinations of some affiants (witnesses) took place on April 2-3, 2024 and the Tribunal heard the motion and cross-motion (the motions) on September 10-12, 2024.